 Tip: You now have the option of loading a .scaninfo file from Exocad in which the stumps already have been defined.
 This way, BISS automatically recognizes the spline for cutting out stumps.

 After you load your scans, the model is automatically aligned.
-Note this later when exporting your work, see section Save the Job.
+Note this later when exporting your work, see section Final edits